Guala Bicchieri: Papal legate to England

-He supported John Lackland and then became the protector of John’s minor successor, Henry III; he punished English clerics who supported the French invader, Louis, and removed many of them from their positions.
+Guala was attacked in a long satirical poem by Gilles de Corbeil.
 After the Treaty of Lambeth, he forced Louis to make a public and humiliating profession of penitence.
 He was also instrumental in convincing Pope Honorius III to grant an indulgence to the dean and chapter of Old Salisbury Cathedral permitting them to leave Old Sarum and start building New Salisbury Cathedral.